Data2Semantics/prov-o-matic/readme.md

 ### Usage

-Load the extension in the usual way (provided that `provomatic.extension` is in your python path):
+Load the IPython extension in the usual way (provided that `provomatic.extension` is in your python path), by typing the following in your IPython Notebook:

 ```%load_ext provomatic.extension```